Option 1: our default investment option

 All fund charges are disclosed upfront in our online fund centre and in individual fund factsheets.
 Your employees can also check what charges they’re paying by logging into their free MyAviva account at any time.

 All charges are also explained in the statements we send scheme members once a year.

 Your employees can change their investment choices online at any time through their free MyAviva account.
 There are no charges for switching funds, and they can make as many changes as they wish.
 So whatever they decide to do, they’re firmly in control.

 Looking after our scheme members’ pension pots is hugely important to us.
 Which is why we take investment governance extremely seriously.

 Governance of our default investment approach

 The government has issued detailed guidance explaining how default investments used for automatic enrolment ought to be governed.
-With Company Pension our fund governance team handles all of this, so you don’t have to.
+With our workplace pension our fund governance team handles all of this, so you don’t have to.

 - We will ensure the investment approach is suitable for automatically enrolled employees and meets regulatory standards.